Highly practical solutions for any vacuum tubes and processes.

 Even with seasoned scientists, engineers, or managers, I have had them corner me and say that they didn’t even know “that” was possible.

-It is a real treat to see others smiling.
+It is a real treat to see others smiling based on their success.

 Creating/ building winning teams, and creating or expanding businesses with new product lines.